jdaynac/Aeolian-dunes-mapping-workflow/README.md

 # Aeolian-dunes-mapping-workflow
-Supplementary material of the Daynac et al., 2024 paper: A new workflow for mapping dune features (outline, crestline and defects) combining deep learning and skeletonization from DEM-derived data.
+A new workflow for mapping dune features (outline, crestline and defects) combining deep learning and skeletonization from DEM-derived data.
+Authors: Jimmy Daynac, Paul Bessin, Stéphane Pochat, Régis Mourgues, Samuel Shumack

+Supplementary material

-Please cite the use of figures and data on this page with the article doi.
+Please cite the use of figures and data on this page with the article doi: 10.1016/j.geomorph.2024.109369

 The supplementary material contains an xlsx and KMZ file of the various tables and metrics referred to in the text: